-Content is created and managed inside Kentico CMS/EMS
+Content is created and managed inside Kentico Xperience

 If content is managed this way, the developers must prepare the data structures and storage before content can be entered.
-If the project is already live, we recommend using a staging environment for content creation rather than directly editing in the production.
+If the project is already live, we recommend using a staging environment for content creation rather than directly editing in the production environment.

-Content is created and managed outside of Kentico CMS/EMS
+Content is created and managed outside of Kentico Xperience

-This content is typically used for items like a product catalog, and is either synchronized to Kentico using scheduled tasks, the Integration bus, or pulled directly from the external system at runtime (e.g., web services, SDKs, etc.).
+This content is typically used for items like a product catalog and is either synchronized to Kentico using custom-built scheduled tasks, e.g., using Hangfire or Quartz.NET, or pulled directly from the external system at runtime (e.g., web services, SDKs, etc.).